 Q: Who are the staff in my hall?

 A: Each residence hall has a professional, full-time staff member.
-These professionals are called Residential Life Coordinators (RLCs) in Streeter, Dressler, Dryden and Brewster Halls.
-Area coordinators work in Morrison, LA, and Pearce.
+These professionals are called Residential Life Coordinators (RLCs) in Streeter, Dressler, Pearce and Brewster Halls.
+Area coordinators work in Dryden, Anderson, and snyamncut.
 Each hall is also staffed by student staff members called Community Advisors (CAs) that live on each floor.
-For more information on hall staff visit the Residential Life Staff and Student Leadership page at Staff and Student Leadership.

 Q: What is a Living Learning Community (LLC)?